rgadon107/Zapier/README.md

     - Data is stored independent of individual accounts and personal computer operating systems.
     - This wiki provides documentation on how to access the club's Zapier account and use Zapier Tables.

-## How users can get started with the project
+## For questions or comments about this project
     - If content in the README or wiki is no longer applicable or outdated, please contact an administrator of the club's Zapier account.

-## For questions or comments about this project
     - Contact Robert Gadon at rgadon107 at gmail dot com.

 Revision 1, 11-03-2025